codacy/codacy-bundler-audit/docs/tool-description.md

-Bundler-Audit is a dependency analysis tool for [bundler](https://github.com/bundler/bundler#readme) that checks for vulnerable versions of dependencies and insecure gem sources in Gemfile.lock.
-[Learn more](https://github.com/rubysec/bundler-audit#readme)
+bundler-audit is a dependency analysis tool for bundler that checks for vulnerable versions of dependencies and insecure gem sources in Gemfile.lock.
+[Learn more](https://github.com/rubysec/bundler-audit)